The NTU-LTA-Volvo Autonomous Bus was launched on 5th March 2019.

 The test circuit:

-The bus is being tested at NTU’s Centre of Excellence for Testing and Research of Autonomous Vehicles (CETRAN), a 1.8-hectare test facility within the Jurong Innovation District.
+The bus was tested at NTU’s Centre of Excellence for Testing and Research of Autonomous Vehicles (CETRAN), a 1.8-hectare test facility within the Jurong Innovation District.
 Opened in August 2016, the test circuit emulates a multitude of urban scenarios, including an area with simulated rainfall.
-This would allow a safe environment for rigorous testing of the bus before it enters public roads.
+The facility offers a safe environment for rigorous testing of the bus before it enters public roads.

 In early 2019, one unit of the Volvo 7900 Electric Autonomous Bus (Registered as RD3162L), underwent multiple tests Centre of Excellence for Testing and Research of Autonomous Vehicles – NTU (CETRAN) before the official launch on 5 March 2019.

-Later in 2019, a mixed traffic demonstration will be done on the NTU campus with the Volvo 7900 Electric Autonomous Bus.
+Later in 2019, a mixed traffic demonstration for the bus to ply roads within the NTU campus.
 There are plans to extend the test route between NTU and the nearby Pioneer MRT Station.
 During the trials, the bus would be tested without passengers on board.

 SMRT Bus Depot Trial

-Another unit of the Volvo 7900 Electric Autonomous Bus would be trialled at an SMRT Bus Depot (Registered as RD3169T), to test the vehicle’s capabilities to autonomously navigate into vehicle washing bays and park safely at charging areas.
-Trials are expected to begin in April 2019.
+Another unit of the Volvo 7900 Electric Autonomous Bus (Registered as RD3169T) was trialled at SMRT Woodlands Bus Depot, to test the vehicle’s capabilities to autonomously navigate into vehicle washing bays and park safely at charging areas.
+Trials were expected to begin on April 2019.

 The objective is to ensure that autonomous buses are able to charge their batteries, drive through the depots to the vehicle wash and park – entirely autonomously.